Chingu27/Chingu27/README.md

 **ChinguPartner** is a collaborative hub born from the **[Chingu.ai](https://chingu.ai)** ecosystem —
 a long-term initiative empowering small businesses and indie founders through **AI-driven automation** and **modern digital infrastructure**.

-This project brings together developers, designers, and innovators who want to build **production-grade systems**,
+It brings together developers, designers, and innovators to build **production-grade systems**,
-contribute to real-world AI integrations, and shape the next generation of **accessible, open automation tools**.
+contribute to **real-world AI integrations**, and shape the next generation of **accessible automation tools**.

 ---

 ## Core Pillars

 - **AI-Powered Automation** — streamline and simplify business workflows
 - **Omnichannel Connectivity** — connect chat, commerce, and web seamlessly
 - **Scalable Architecture** — powered by Redis, Socket.io, and modular Node.js systems